ashutosh1919/consistency-models/README.md

 ## Setup

-The file `installations.sh` contains all the necessary code to install required things.
+The file `installations.sh` contains all the necessary code to install required dependencies.
 Note that your system must have CUDA to train Consistency models.
 Also, you may require different version of `torch` based on the version of CUDA.
 If you are running this on [Paperspace](https://www.paperspace.com/), then the default version of CUDA is 11.6 which is compatible with this code.
 If you are running it somewhere else, please check your CUDA version using `nvcc --version`.
 If the version differs from ours, you may want to change versions of PyTorch libraries in the first line of `installations.sh` by looking at [compatibility table](https://github.com/pytorch/pytorch/wiki/PyTorch-Versions).

 To install all the dependencies, run below command: